 Or - You work in a mechanical contracting company carrying out high-purity pipework installations in the pharmaceutical sector.

-Who Uses IQ OQ PQ Validation Protocols?
+Who uses IQ OQ PQ qualification protocols?

 - Pharmaceutical companies working on ongoing projects.